Premier League games off as ‘mark of respect’ to queen

-The Premier League postponed its upcoming round of matches as a mark of respect following the death of Queen Elizabeth II, adding to the cancellation of high-profile golf, cricket and horse racing events across a mourning Britain on Friday.
+The English Premier League postponed its round of matches as a mark of respect following the death of Queen Elizabeth II, adding to the cancellation of high-profile golf, cricket and horse racing across a mourning Britain on Friday.

 “This is a tremendously sad time for not just the nation but also for the millions of people around the world who admired her,” Premier League chief executive Richard Masters said, “and we join together with all those in mourning her passing.”

-The English Football League – the three divisions below the Premier League – also called off their games scheduled for the weekend.
+The English Football League — the three divisions below the Premier League — also called off their games this weekend.
 The Women’s Super League was due to start its season this weekend but has canceled its games, too.

 The British government said it was at the discretion of individual sporting organizations whether fixtures went ahead following the death of the queen on Thursday at the age of 96.